pengfei-luo/multimodal-knowledge-graph/README.md

 </div>
 <div align=center style='font-size: 30px;'>Multi-modal Knowledge Graph</div>

-This repo is a collection of resources on multimodal knowledge graph, including datasets, research papers and contests.
+This repository is a collection of resources on multimodal knowledge graph, including datasets, research papers and contests.

 ## Content